Sarita Fichtner

 Definitely not!
 While I am definitely a creative, and also love doodling, my drawing skills are average, at best.
 I wanted this book to be a masterpiece.
 So I hired the most talented illustrator (who also worked as my book designer) that I could have ever imagined!
 Please check out Aline Monjardim, and her fabulous work here.
 I worked very closely with her and we talked for hours in depth about the characters and their emotions and development that goes far beyond the book.

 I decided to self publish my book so I could stay in creative control.
 Self publishing also has a shorter timeline than traditional publishing, which was a bonus.
 Anyone can self publish!
 The difference: you lose some creative control when you publish traditionally, and you have to market and sell yourself when you self publish.
-I was a little overwhelmed by the amount of freelance editors, illustrators, printers and book designers there are out there online, so I hired The Self Publishing Agency to help streamline the process.
+I was a little overwhelmed by the amount of freelance editors, illustrators, printers and book designers there are out there online, so I hired The Self Publishing Agency to help streamline the process for my first book.
 They matched me with an editor, illustrator and printer, and coached me through book marketing.
+For my second book, I did it all on my own with my same illustrator/book designer, using the outline from of my first publishing journey.

-How long did it take you to publish "Pop Out Loud"?
+How long did it take you to publish your books?

-I wrote the story over the month of June 2023, and signed with The Self Publishing Agency at the very end of the month.
-My book launched at the beginning of October 2024, so almost a year and a half!
+I wrote the my first story over the month of June 2023, and signed with The Self Publishing Agency at the very end of the month.
+This book launched at the beginning of October 2024, so almost a year and a half!
+I wrote my second story through the end of 2024, and began the publishing process in the new year.
+We had one unforeseen month-long set back as well as a one month break, and my second book was complete in October 2025, with a launch date of November 30th!

 Will you write more books?

 Absolutely.
 “Pop Out Loud” will become a series of at least eleven books!
-I have the concept of the second book already, I just need to spend a little more time navigating the post-publishing process world, and then will begin on that.
-And – I plan to continue writing children’s books until the end of time.
+I have already written the third and forth book – and am bursting to publish them – I just need to spend a little more time navigating the post-publishing process, and then will begin.
+I plan to continue writing children’s books until the end of time.

 Do you have a background in writing?